CCSI-Toolset/FOQUS/docs/source/chapt_matlab/reference/matlab_foqus_intro.rst

       py.numpy.arange(1)

-   .. note:: This time everting should work fine without errors.
+   .. note:: This time everything should work fine without errors.

 After completing the configuration part to execute Python modules within MATLAB, the general steps to interfacing MATLAB and FOQUS are as follows: